Watchlists are an essential feature in Bigdata, allowing users to track

 Output:

-You can also retrieve all your watchlists with the method list
+You can also retrieve all your watchlists with the method list:

-) you will get
+CautionWhen fetching all watchlists (bigdata.watchlists.list()) you will get

 all the watchlists you have access to, that is, those that belong to you